-Wildlife corridor, habitat corridor, or green corridor: a linear area of habitat connecting wildlife populations separated by human activities or structures (such as roads, and development).
+Wildlife corridor, habitat corridor, or green corridor: an area of habitat connecting wildlife populations separated by human activities or structures (such as roads, and development).
+This allows an exchange of individuals between populations, which may help prevent the negative effects of inbreeding and reduced genetic diversity (via genetic drift) that often occur within isolated populations.